-Teachers are responsible and accountable for the progress and development of the students in their class, including where students access support from teaching assistants or specialist staff.
-The quality of teaching for all students is regularly reviewed, through the appraisal process, lesson observations, learning walks and analysis of student progress through The Register.
+Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from Teaching Assistants or specialist staff.
+The quality of teaching for all pupils is regularly reviewed, through the quality assurance process, lesson observations, learning walks and analysis of pupils' progress through the register and APDR cycles.
 There are regular training opportunities to develop staff understanding of strategies to identify and support vulnerable students.

 Staff and parents refer pupils for whom they suspect may have SEND to the SENCo.
-A range of assessments may then be carried out or students may be referred to specialist agencies and professionals.
-Parents and students are kept informed of outcomes of any assessment, and are involved in decisions regarding extra provision that may be needed.
+Observations by the class teacher and in class interventions will be tried first.
+If the need is ongoing then a range of assessments may then be carried out or pupils may be referred to specialist agencies and professionals.
+Parents and pupils are kept informed of outcomes of any assessment, and are involved in decisions regarding extra provision that may be needed.